-The second behaviour of grazing agents is their movement, based on the result of the above-mentioned decision function.
-The 200 third behaviour is responsible for the grazing agents eating the grass around them once they have moved to a new position.
-Once agents have chosen their new position and have moved to it, each grazing agent will then eat the vegetation around that chosen cell in a 625 m2 Moore neighbourhood centered on the chosen cell.
-For each grass cell in the 625 m2 area around the grazer, 0.03 m of the vegetation height is removed to simulate the grazing.
-The grazed surface and the amount of grass removed at each iteration are determined based on a daily intake of foraging cattle weighing ~450 kg and subsequent sensitivity tests.
-205 Depending on their weight and the quality of forage, cattle need between 8 and 18 kg of forage per day to be in good health (Aubault et al., 2015; Burgess, 2006; Chacon et al., 1976; Hodgson et al., 1991; Orr et al., 2001).
-By eating the equivalent to 0.03 m of grass over an area of 625 m2 twice a day, the grazing agents of the model eat a maximum of 15 kg per day given simulated grass of a 400 g m-3 volumetric mass (Dougill and Thomas, 2004; Hodgson et al., 1991; Jeltsch et al., 1997a; Ludwig et al., 2017; Meyer et al., 2014; Scholes et al., 2002; Wang et al., 2012).
-Considering that not all cells around the grazing agent 210 will be covered by grass, the amount of grass eaten by the agent in the simulations typically varies between 7 kg and 15 kg. which corresponds to realistic values from semi-arid regions and those specifically identified from southern Africa (Aubault et al., 2015; Burgess, 2006; Chacon et al., 1976; Hodgson, 1985; Orr et al., 2001), allowing the agents to sustain themselves only on the grid.
-In the case where an agent eats an amount of grass significantly lower than this recommended quantity, it is assumed that the missing balance of food is found outside of the grid (due to its openness) or it is supplemented.
-In conclusion, 215 the new GrAM module takes an open and relative approach of the grazer's behaviour on the grid, to limit the number of user inputs and calibration necessary to its application.
+The second behavior of grazing agents is their movement based on the result of the abovementioned decision function.
+The third behavior is responsible for the grazing agents eating the grass around them once they have moved to a new position.
+Once agents have chosen their new position and have moved to it, each grazing agent will then eat the vegetation around that chosen cell in a 625 m Moore neighborhood centered on the chosen cell.
+For each grass cell in the $625 \text{ m}^2$ area around the grazer, 0.03 m of the vegetation height is removed to simulate the grazing.
+The grazed surface and the amount of grass removed at each iteration were determined based on a daily intake of foraging cattle weighing $\sim$ 450 kg and subsequent sensitivity tests.
+Depending on their weight and the quality of forage, cattle need between 8 and 18 kg of forage per day to be in good health (Aubault et al., 2015; Burgess, 2006; Chacon et al., 1976; Hodgson et al., 1991; Orr et al., 2001).
+By eating the equivalent to 0.03 m of grass over an area of $625 \text{ m}^2$ twice a day, the grazing agents of the model eat a maximum of 15 kg per day given simulated grass of a $400 \text{ g m}^{-3}$ volumetric mass (Dougill and Thomas, 2004; Hodgson et al., 1991; Jeltsch et al., 1997a; Ludwig et al., 2017; Meyer et al., 2014; Scholes et al., 2002; Wang et al., 2012).
+Considering that not all cells around the grazing agent will be covered by grass, the amount of grass eaten by the agent in the simulations typically varies between 7 and 15 kg, which corresponds to realistic values from semiarid regions and those specifically identified from southern Africa (Aubault et al., 2015; Burgess, 2006; Chacon et al., 1976; Hodgson, 1985; Orr et al., 2001), allowing the agents to sustain themselves solely on the grid.
+For the case in which an agent eats an amount of grass significantly lower than this recommended quantity, it is assumed that the missing balance of food is found outside the grid (due to its openness) or it is supplemented.
+In conclusion, the new GrAM takes an open and relative approach to the grazer's behavior on the grid, to limit the number of user inputs and calibration necessary to its application.